woodworking foundations

 The class is enriched by readings and videos — all really awesome, we promise.

-Are you around during the weekday?
+Around during the weekday?

 Want to start a little lighter?